Karl Teichmann

-Feldwebel Karl Teichmann (1897–1927) was a Austro-Hungarian World War I flying ace credited with five aerial victories.
+Feldwebel Karl Teichmann (1897–1927) was an Austro-Hungarian World War I flying ace credited with five aerial victories.
 His path to aerial victories began in 1915, when he joined the Austro-Hungarian infantry.
 His prewar training as an auto mechanic saw him assigned as an aviation mechanic on the Russian Front in February 1916.
 After eight months, he began pilot training, being awarded Austrian Pilot's Certificate 658 on 16 May 1917.
 Reassigned to the Italian Front, he scored five victories—three shared—between 26 September 1917 and 22 August 1918.
 Teichmann would survive the war and die of natural causes in Graz, Austria.

 Biography

 Early life

 Karl Teichmann was born in Rabersdorf, Schlesien, the Austro-Hungarian Empire in 1897.
 He was of Sudeten German heritage.
 He trained as an automotive mechanic in his youth before World War I.

 Teichmann joined Infantry Regiment No. 1 in 1915, but soon after basic training found himself forwarded to Fliegerkompanie 5.
 He served as a mechanic on the Russian Front, beginning in February 1916.
 Eight months later, he applied for pilot's training; he was accepted in November 1916.
 His talent as a pilot got him sent directly to advanced training as a fighter pilot.
 On 16 May 1917, he was awarded Austrian Pilot's Certificate 659.

 Typical Austro-Hungarian Albatros D.III.
 Arrow-in-heart insignia is that of Miroslav Navratil.